 Only as statutes were amended to limit the number of offenses in which death was a potential sentencing outcome, did the dividing line between providing counsel in capital cases versus felonies become an actual difference.
 But while the list of offenses that carried a potential death sentence was decreasing in number during the first half of the 20th Century, many states left the wording of their right to counsel laws alone – appointment was limited merely to cases with capital charges.
 With fewer and fewer cases to handle, the overall burden on the private defense bar to represent defendants in these cases, without expecting compensation for their efforts, was fairly small.

-Thirty-four states, though, felt it important to provide representation in felony matters anyway, even after being told by the U.S. Supreme Court in 1942 that there was no such obligation.
-In 1959, Alaska and Hawaii increased the list to 36 states.
+Thirty-five states, though, felt it important to provide representation in felony matters anyway, even after being told by the U.S. Supreme Court in 1942 that there was no such obligation.
+In 1959, Alaska and Hawaii increased the list to 37 states.
 And most of those even provided representation in less-serious criminal cases as well.
 So the list of cases in which the courts needed able attorneys to represent defendants was actually increasing in most states.

 Compounding the problem was that the legal profession had started to specialize.
 In medicine, there are doctors who specialize in brain surgery, or pediatrics, and family practice.
 The same thing was happening in the legal profession, but by the middle of the 20th Century, most of the lawyers were specializing in something other than criminal law.
 And so, the pool of available lawyers who had the skill necessary to match up against professional prosecuting attorneys was growing smaller and smaller.